 Pete survived polio as a young child and for the majority of his life has walked with a limp, as well as dealing with compromised balance due to muscle wastage and a deformed foot on his right side.
 Pete has endured numerous uncomfortable and impractical foot braces over the years and had resigned himself to the fact that he would always feel unstable when walking.
 Under the STRC program, Pete was able to fly to Darwin and have 3D scans of his feet for custom made orthotics designed to help him with his balance.
 Both Pete and his podiatrist were extremely pleased with the fit and the immediate improvement to his gait.
 With a beaming smile Pete reports “I can now walk comfortably and without hesitation and I have every confidence in my walking ability.”

-The STRC program also funded physiotherapy sessions twice a week to work on reducing pain in Pete’s shoulder and focus on his balance and increasing the muscle mass on his right side.
+The STRC program also provided aged care funding for physiotherapy sessions twice a week to work on reducing pain in Pete’s shoulder and focus on his balance and increasing the muscle mass on his right side.
 Pete has made fantastic improvements in his strength and endurance testing.
 He also chose to add extra fitness sessions into his week and enjoys a daily 6am walk with Blue whilst alternating with exercises in the pool.

 Now Pete walks with a new level of confidence and has a healthy glow.